-44. The firm shall establish policies and procedures for dealing with and resolving differences of opinion within the engagement team, with those consulted and, where applicable, between the engagement partner and the engagement quality control reviewer.
+43. The firm shall establish policies and procedures for dealing with and resolving differences of opinion within the engagement team, with those consulted and, where applicable, between the engagement partner and the engagement quality control reviewer.
 (Ref: Para.
-A50-A51)
+A51-A52)

-- 45. Such policies and procedures shall require that: - (a) Conclusions reached be documented and implemented; and - (b) The report not be issued [ISSUE A.1: Date of Report] until the matter is resolved.
+- 44. Such policies and procedures shall require that: - (a) Conclusions reached be documented and implemented; and - (b) The report not be dated until the matter is resolved.
+[Issue A.3]